 Works of Japanese graphic design typically employ simplified visual imagery, bold shapes, flat colours and subtle gradations of tone to communicate messages and meaning.
-These visual conventions and compositional formats were first developed during the Japanese Edo period (1603–1868), and continued to have a strong influence on graphic designers working in Japan throughout the 20th century.
+These visual conventions and compositional formats were first developed during the Japanese Edo period (1603–1868), and continued to have a strong influence on graphic designers working in Japan throughout the twentieth century.

 The related examples of Japanese graphic design were created during two distinct periods in Japanese history.
 The first is a period of rapid modernisation for Japan that occurred between World War One and World War Two and the second is the 1980s when Japanese graphic designers advocated for global social, political and environmental change through simplified and stylised poster designs.

 Hisui Sugiura’s The first subway in the East, 1927, celebrates the social progress associated with the opening of Tokyo’s first subway line.
 The poster boasts that the new service between the neighbourhoods of Asakusa and Ueno is the ‘only subway in the East’.

 - How can we tell this poster is promoting the opening of a new subway line?